Menu Plan and Shopping List Template

 However, most weeks, I use this shopping list and menu.
 I keep it on a clipboard inside one of my kitchen cabinet doors that holds other organizational items such as my meal planning binder, magazine files (where I store the daily contents of the kids’ homework folders until they get so full that I need to go through them), and other items such as a jar with coins.

 I keep a sharp pencil or good pen on the clipboard and write down foods that we need as we run out.
-Then, once a week, I sit down with a cup of coffee, my meal planning binder and some cookbooks to write up the weekly menu plan and grocery list.
-Sometimes I miss a week or two, sometimes I plan only 3 days, but most of the time I try to plan at least Monday – Friday.
+Then, once a week, I sit down with a cup of coffee, my meal planning binder, and some cookbooks to write up the weekly menu plan and grocery list.
+Sometimes I miss a week or two, and sometimes I plan only 3 days, but most of the time I try to plan at least Monday – Friday.

 Sometimes I skip the grocery template and just write my list on a plain piece of tri-folded printer paper.
 This works just as well and is how I first started writing my grocery lists before I created an official form.
 (A tip I learned from the Ina Garten cookbook, Barefoot Contessa at Home).